thatboyo/Games/README.md

 - A wide variety of unblocked games and apps.
 - Integrated proxy to navigate the internet freely
 - Hosted on Netlify, Vercel, and Cloudflare Pages.
-- If you have to use Zenithub, but cant use it without getting blocked, go [here](https://zenithub.pages.dev/settings) and click "Tab Cloaker" as soon as the page appears.
+- If you have to use Zenithub, but cant use it without getting blocked, go [here](https://zenithub.pages.dev/launch) or https://(any zenithub link here)/launch
- If ur fast enough, the tab will open in about:blank and the other page will get blocked, leaving you with the full experience just with white border.
 ## Topics

 - cloudflare-pages